civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 16.9

-  **(1)** A person who has parenting time or decision-making responsibility in respect of a child of the marriage and who intends to undertake a relocation shall notify, **at least 60 days before the expected date of the proposed relocation and in the form prescribed by the regulations**, any other person who has parenting time, decision-making responsibility or contact under a contact order in respect of that child of their intention.
+  **(1)** A person who has parenting time or decision-making responsibility in respect of a child of the marriage and who intends to undertake a relocation shall notify, at least 60 days before the expected date of the proposed relocation and in the form prescribed by the regulations, any other person who has parenting time, decision-making responsibility or contact under a contact order in respect of that child of their intention.

   **(2)** The notice must set out